 There are no specific statutory requirements as to the drafting language of an arbitration clause.
-However, parties will be well advised to be specific and use model clauses recommended by institutions to avoid argument on whether a clause is incapable of being performed.
-Both the ICA and DCA Laws provide a possibility for parties to agree that that an arbitral award would be final, in which case it would not be subject to setting aside.
+However, parties will be well advised to be specific and use model clauses recommended by institutions to avoid arguments on whether a clause is incapable of being performed.
+Both the ICA and DCA Laws provide a possibility for parties to agree that an arbitral award would be final, in which case it would not be subject to setting aside.
 The Russian Supreme Court in the December 2018 Review of Jurisprudence explained that an agreement on finality shall be expressly set out in an arbitration clause and a provision to the same effect contained in applicable arbitration rules would not suffice.
-Also, the Supreme Court confirmed that an agreement on finality of an arbitral award would not exempt such an award from being challenged based on violation of public policy or non-arbitrability of the dispute.
+Also, the Supreme Court confirmed that an agreement on the finality of an arbitral award would not exempt such an award from being challenged based on a violation of public policy or non-arbitrability of the dispute (Case A40-117758/2022 Krasnogorsk plant v Energomera).